Periodic Table Quiz: Can You Guess the Element from Its Chemical Symbol?

 What element does the I represent on the periodic table?

 I is for Iodine.
-Its compounds are very useful in organic chemistry, medicine, and photography.
-Try out this quiz to see if you’re a genius.
+Its compounds are very useful in organic chemistry, medicine and photography.

 Do you know what element Rn is?